-turns for earlier years.
+Annulled marriages.
+If you obtain a court decree of annulment, which holds that no valid marriage ever existed, you are considered unmarried even if you filed joint returns for earlier years.
 You must file amended returns (Form 1040X) claiming single or head of household status for all tax years affected by the annulment that are not closed by the statute of limitations for filing a tax return.
 The statute of limitations generally does not expire until 3 years after your original return was filed.